 Mentoring is undoubtedly having its moment in the sun right now.
 It’s a hot topic and people everywhere are starting to think ‘I gotta get one’.
 The problem is ‘Mentoring’ the word.
 It comes with a lot of baggage.
-Even the most modern and progressive organisations still possess an outdated view of Mentorship.
+Even the most modern and progressive organizations still possess an outdated view of Mentorship.

 The common perception

-The problem is this idea flawed, especially today.
+The problem is this idea is flawed, especially today.
 The changing pace of work means that a significant number of today’s jobs will bear little resemblance to tomorrow’s.
 In order to achieve future success it’s no longer enough to look back and simply follow the same path.

 Not one mentor but many.
 We call it the Personal Advisory Board.
-It sounds time consuming but it shouldn’t be.
+It sounds time-consuming but it shouldn’t be.
 Dispose of the outdated Master Mentor notion and this will free you up to build a personal advisory board that includes a range of people with varying perspectives.